sematext/logagent-js/docs/installation.md

   heroku create
   git push heroku master
   ```
-4. Add the log drain
-  The URL format is https://loggerAppName.herokuapps.com/LOGSENE_TOKEN.
+4. Add the log drain using the URL format like https://loggerAppName.herokuapps.com/LOGSENE_TOKEN.
-  Use the following command to grab the dynamically assigned name from "heroku create".
+  Use the following command to grab the dynamically assigned name from "heroku create" command.

   ```
   export LOGSENE_TOKEN=YOUR_LOGSENE_TOKEN